ValeuDoamne/In-form-atiX/Scholarly.md

 * algorithmic problems, rating, comments
 * username, password

 The solution of the problem is stored on the local storage with the filename as the id of the problem in which the controller will use to compare the solution submitted by a student.
-The controller will run both to solutions of the problem inside a docker container and will compare the output and the time took for the problem to the solution to appear.

 ### 3.4 Communications Interfaces
-The product will use as a protocol of communication with the user the HTTP protocol, so a web browser is required.
-The communication with the database made by the controller it will be done eighter by UNIX local sockets or TCP.
-The controller will use commands to send the solution to be checked by the docker instance.
-The choice for a docker instance is because of security, in which a malitious user can send a program and be run directly on the server.
-The docker container in which the problem solution is being run does **not have access to Internet**.
+The communication between the frontend and backend takes place through the API provided by the backend docker container.

 ## System Features
-This template illustrates organizing the functional requirements for the product by system features, the major services provided by the product.
-You may prefer to organize this section by use case, mode of operation, user class, object class, functional hierarchy, or combinations of these, whatever makes the most logical sense for your product.

 ### 4.1 Frontend